Yonsei University: Student life

 A large number of Yonsei degree programs, including UIC, ASD, and GSIS (in Seoul and YIC) have extensive tuition scholarships for international students that cover tuition and accommodation.

 Akaraka is the official college festival for Yonsei students that is usually held on May.
 During the festival, many prominent singers and celebrities perform.

-It is strictly forbidden by the university code of conduct to discriminate against students from non-Christian backgrounds, yet as a missionary school, Yonsei undergraduates are required to attend weekly chapel service for four semesters to qualify for graduation.
+It is strictly forbidden by the university code of conduct to discriminate against students from non-Christian backgrounds.
+As a missionary school, Yonsei undergraduates used to be required to attend weekly chapel service for four semesters to qualify for graduation, however this is no longer the case.

 Clubs

 There are more than 100 clubs at Yonsei University; the clubs listed here do not represent all clubs on campus.